-However, the original tenant (or “sublessor”) should familiarize themselves with New Jersey’s laws and regulations governing sublease agreements, because they’re responsible if the subtenant causes issues (like not paying rent or damaging the rental property).
+If you’re the original tenant (or “sublessor”), familiarize yourself with New Jersey’s laws and regulations governing sublease agreements.
+You’ll likely be responsible if the subtenant causes issues in the future (like not paying rent or damaging the rental property).

 Or to save time and ensure everything is filled out correctly, we recommend using our free New Jersey sublease agreement builder.

 How to Write a New Jersey Sublease Agreement

-It should also explicitly state any property restrictions, such as anti-smoking regulations, pet deposits or prohibitions, or minimum age limits (often found in senior apartment communities).
+It should also explicitly state any property restrictions, such as non-smoking regulations, pet deposits or prohibitions, or minimum age limits (often found in senior apartment communities).

-In addition to sending the sublease agreement, include a letter to the landlord explaining why you want to sublease the property.
+In addition to sending the sublease agreement, you may want to include a letter to the landlord explaining why you want to sublease the property.

-New Jersey Sublease FAQs
+New Jersey Sublease Agreement FAQs

 What happens if a landlord refuses a subtenant request?

-Depending on where the property is located, a landlord may also refuse a subtenant request if the subtenant is listed on a sex or violent offender registry (e.g. if the property is located near a school, church, or daycare).
+Depending on where the property is located, a landlord may also refuse a subtenant request if the subtenant is listed on a sex or violent offender registry (e.g., if the property is located near a school, church, or daycare).

 If a landlord denies a subtenant request for other reasons (when the lease otherwise permits the tenant to sublease), the tenant may be able to sue the landlord to enforce their right to sublease.